w3f/polkadot-wiki/docs/learn/learn-opengov.md

 origin.

-The [Polkadot Technical Fellowship](#the-technical-fellowship) can decide to [whitelist](#whitelisting) a proposal that will end in the Whitelist Caller origin.
+The [Polkadot Technical Fellowship](#the-technical-fellowship) can decide to [whitelist](#whitelisting) a proposal that will be enacted through the Whitelist Caller origin.
 Those proposals will have a shorter Lead-in, Confirmation, and Enactment period when compared to the Root Origin track.

 Voting will follow an [Approval and Support](#approval-and-support) curve that will differ depending